r4victor/tenthousandmeters/content/blog/python_bts_08.md

 ### Multiplication

 There is no silver-bullet algorithm for bignum multiplication.
-Several algorithms are used in practice because some perform better on relatively small bignums, others on large and extremely large bignums.
+Several algorithms are used in practice because some perform better on relatively small bignums and others perform better on large and extremely large bignums.
 CPython implements two multiplication algorithms:

 * the grade-school multiplication algorithm that is used by default; and
 * [the Karatsuba multiplication algorithm](https://en.wikipedia.org/wiki/Karatsuba_algorithm) that is used when both integers have more than 70 digits.

-Wkipedia [summarizes](https://en.wikipedia.org/wiki/Multiplication_algorithm#Long_multiplication) the grade-school multiplication algorithm as follows:
+Wikipedia [summarizes](https://en.wikipedia.org/wiki/Multiplication_algorithm#Long_multiplication) the grade-school multiplication algorithm as follows:

 > Multiply the multiplicand by each digit of the multiplier and then add up all the properly shifted results.

 The bignum implementation has one important difference.
-Instead of storing the results of mutiplying by each digit and then adding them up in the end, we add these results to the output bignum as soon as we compute them.
+Instead of storing the results of multiplying by each digit and then adding them up in the end, we add these results to the output bignum as soon as we compute them.
 The following gif illustrates the idea:

 <br>